raeeba/nook-Library/nook/README.md

 ## Copyright
-The nook. eLibrary  website by Raeeba is licensed under CC BY-NC-SA 4.0.
+The nook. eLibrary  website is licensed under CC BY-NC-SA 4.0.

 ## Project Description
 This website is a virtual bookstore which holds e-books called “nook.”.
 The site stocks primarily fiction books from different genres.
 The user is able to purchase e-books from the site.